 - Hardness: Stone’s hardness is a very important especially when considering to use it as a flooring and pavement.
 Testing the stone’s hardness using the Dory’s testing machine is one way of finding the coefficient of hardness.
 Coefficient of hardness for road works should be at least 17 and it should not be less than 14 when it is to be used on building works.

 - Percentage Wear: This is an essential property of stone that can be measured by attrition test.
 This is to be considered when selecting aggregate for road works and railway ballast.
 A good stone must not show wear of more than 2%.

-- Porosity and Absorption: All stones absorb water because pores and capillaries are found in all stones.
+- Porosity and Absorption: All natural stones absorb water because pores and capillaries are found in all stones.
 To test the percentage of water absorption by a stone, an absorption test should be performed by immersing the stone under water for 24 hours.
 The percentage of absorption alone will be a great indicator on how porous the stone is.
 This can be measured and compared using weight by weight method.